 Bridging Brains and Bioacoustics

 I organize a monthly virtual seminar series called Bridging Brains and Bioacoustics, which pairs talks from early career researchers studying the neuroscience and ecology of acoustic communication.
+You can follow us on Bluesky or sign up for our mailing list to get talk announcements.

 Academic Background

 I did my PhD with Kristin Scott at the University of California, Berkeley, where I characterized neural cell types in the fruit fly Drosophila melanogaster that couple internal sensing of hunger and thirst to balance sugar and water consumption.
-Before that I made transgenic C. elegans as a research technician at the Max Planck Institute for Molecular Cell Biology and Genetics and studied the molecular pathways that guide migrating Drosophila melanogaster germ cells at Princeton University.
+Before that, I made transgenic C. elegans as a research technician at the Max Planck Institute for Molecular Cell Biology and Genetics and studied the molecular pathways that guide migrating Drosophila melanogaster germ cells at Princeton University.